 As of the first day of the next academic year, all new and existing main round applications are considered as in-year admissions.
-When a year group is oversubscribed, waiting lists for in-year transfer applications will be kept for each year group.
+The selective waiting list (A) is discarded and only waiting list B remains.
+Waiting lists for in-year transfer applications will be kept for each year group that is oversubscribed.